jpf905/Reference-Sheets/SQL: Statistical Functions.md

 The only thing we can say is the changes move together.
 2. Correlations should be subject to testing to determin whether they're statistically significant.

+### Predicting Values with Regression Analysis
+ Y: the predicted value; the dependent variable.
+ X: the independent variable.
+ b: the slope.
+Measures how many units the y-axis value will increas or decrease for each unit of the x-axis value.

 ```SQL
 - Finding slope and Y-intercept
 SELECT